Skip to main content

 • Suck on lozenges.

-• For adults and pediatric patients one year and older, try swallowing one-half to one teaspoonful of honey.
+• For adults and pediatric patients 1 year of age or older, try swallowing 1/2 to 1 teaspoon of honey.

 • If you have sinus congestion, you can try a saline nasal rinse

-• Take an OTC pain reliever such as Tylenol (acetaminophen) if your cough is accompanied by a sore throat.
+• Take an OTC pain reliever such as Tylenol (acetaminophen) if a sore throat accompanies your cough.
 Make sure any other medications you take do not contain acetaminophen, though.

 How to switch to a Mucinex alternative

-If you are interested in switching to a Mucinex alternative, asking a healthcare provider or pharmacist can be helpful.
+If you are interested in switching to a Mucinex alternative, it can be helpful to ask a healthcare provider or pharmacist.
 The over-the-counter cough and cold medication aisle contains hundreds of medications, many of which look very similar.
 A healthcare provider or pharmacist can help you select the best option based on your symptoms and other factors, such as medical conditions or other medications you take.